cassina/commit-dude/README.md

 - Automatically includes `git status --porcelain` output for additional context.
 - Copies the suggested message to your clipboard using `pyperclip`.
 - Works as a standalone CLI (`commit-dude`) or through `python -m commit_dude`.
+- Wraps commit subjects and bodies to a 100-character width so long lines are automatically reflowed.

 ## 📦 Requirements
 - Python 3.10 or newer.